 - The microculture within a community center, restaurant, school, sports team, student organization.

 - British horse-racing enthusiasts as studied by Kate Fox in The Racing Tribe (2002).
 Fox identified unique codes of conduct, customs, etiquette, hierarchies, language, and rituals.

 - Not to be confused with subculture, through the terms are similar and often used interchangeably.
 A microculture has a unique identity within and as part of the dominate culture, but a subculture is contrasted to the dominate culture and separated from it.

 - Microcultures often have a specialized language called an argot.

-- Variant forms:
+- Variant spellings:

 - micro culture

-- “Members of a microculture will usually share much of what they know with everyone in the greater society but will possess a special cultural knowledge that is unique to the subculture” (Spradley and McCurdy 2008:3).
+- “Members of a microculture will usually share much of what they know with everyone in the greater society but will possess a special cultural knowledge that is unique to the subgroup” (Spradley and McCurdy 2008:3).